Intrinsic Value Calculator

-The ratios mentioned above are some of the common ones used to compare with industry average for accurate intrinsic value formula application and are commonly used in intrinsic value calculator.
-A less known but very effective formula to determine value of a company was founded by Benjamin Graham, also known as the father of value investing.
-The graham number is unique in that it is sector agnostic.
+The ratios mentioned above are some of the common ones used to compare with industry averages for accurate intrinsic value formula applications and are commonly used in intrinsic value calculators.
+A less-known but very effective formula to determine the value of a company was founded by Benjamin Graham, also known as the father of value investing.
+The graham number is unique in that it is sector-agnostic.

-It gives absolute value of the stock’s price in the market irrespective of its sector.
+It gives the absolute value of the stock’s price in the market irrespective of its sector.
 It relies on book value and earnings per share to give fair value of shares in the stock market.
-Net Net, graham number calculator is a perfect way to get intrinsic value in a couple of clicks.
-Benjamin Graham gave the formula as root of (22.5*earnings per share*book value per share).
-Using this let us compare the companies of the above examples and determine their intrinsic value using Benjamin Graham number.
+Net, Graham number calculator is a perfect way to get intrinsic value in a couple of clicks.
+Benjamin Graham gave the formula as the root of (22.5*earnings per share*book value per share).
+Using this let us compare the companies of the above examples and determine their intrinsic value using the Benjamin Graham number.

 Graham Number Calculator

 A Brief Word on Discounted Cashflow (DCF Model)